MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/searching-a-message-store.md

 description: "Last modified: July 23, 2011"
 ---

-# Searching a message s
+# Searching a message store

 **Applies to**: Outlook

 Client applications can search through one or more folders looking for messages that match search criteria.
 The most straightforward search technique involves applying a restriction to define criteria and placing the results into a search-results folder, created explicitly for this search or for a prior search.
 Not all message stores support this technique.

-To determine whether or not the message store you are using supports using search-results folders, call its [IMAPIProp::GetProps](imapiprop-getprops.md) method to retrieve the **PR_STORE_SUPPORT_MASK** ([PidTagStoreSupportMask](pidtagstoresupportmask-canonical-property.md)) property.
+To determine whether or not the message store you are using supports using search-results folders, call its [IMAPIProp::GetProps](imapiprop-getprops.md) method to retrieve the **PR\_STORE_SUPPORT_MASK** ([PidTagStoreSupportMask](pidtagstoresupportmask-canonical-property.md)) property.
 If the STORE_SEARCH_OK flag is set, searching is supported.
 If it is not set, you'll need an alternate approach such as manually inspecting the target folders.

 ### To search one or more folders in a message store